Liu Yuh-san

-Liu Yuh-san (劉玉山 (Liú Yùshān); born 30 October 1944) is a Taiwanese politician.
+Liu Yuh-san (劉玉山 (Liú Yùshān); born 30 October 1944) is a Taiwanese politician and engineer.

 Education

-Liu obtained his doctoral degree in engineering from National Cheng Kung University.
+Liu graduated from National Cheng Kung University with a bachelor's degree in management science in 1968.
+He then earned a master's degree in urban planning from National Chung Hsing University, a Master of Engineering (M.E.) in systems engineering from the Asian Institute of Technology in 1975, and, in 1986, a Ph.D. in civil engineering from National Cheng Kung University.

 Political career

 He was the Secretary-General of the Executive Yuan from 2006 to 2007.
 Liu then served as a member of the Control Yuan from 2008 to 2014.